 Sports video games are some of the most popular in the world.
 Fans throw money at the new games every year even if changes are minimal, and they have become a platform for eSports.

-It’s no surprise to see football at the top of our list of the highest selling sports video games ever.
+With FIFA 21 released this week, passionate football video games lovers will be raring to play as their favourite team.
+It’s no surprise to see football at the top of our list of the best selling games of all-time.

 Top Selling Sport Video Games:

 The biggest sport on the planet is just as popular in the gaming world, and is the only sport with two franchises passing the 50 million mark.

 A wide range of sports are covered in this list – which is your favourite of these 10 franchises?

 The most in-depth of any franchise on this list, Football Manager is notoriously addictive and can occupy hundreds of hours of your life.
 There’s an enormous community of Football Manager devotees, discussing tactics, wonderkids and heroic saves.